BAFTA Award for Best Direction

-The BAFTA Award for Best Direction, formerly known as David Lean Award for Achievement in Direction, is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to a film director for a specific film.
+The BAFTA Award for Best Direction, formerly known as David Lean Award for Achievement in Direction, is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to a film director for a specific feature film.

+BAFTA is a British organisation that hosts annual awards shows for film, television, and video games (and formerly also for children's film and television).
+Since 1968, selected films have been awarded with the BAFTA award for Best Direction at an annual ceremony.

+In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the remaining nominees.
+The winner is also the first name listed in each category.

 History

 The award was originally known as David Lean Award for Achievement in Direction, in honour of British director David Lean.

 There are no records showing any nominations, or a winner, for this award at the 39th British Academy Film Awards, presented in 1986 for films released in 1985.